Tearsheet

 Share Repurchases

-• In April 2025, La Rosa Holdings Corp. announced a stock buyback program authorized to repurchase up to $500,000 of its common stock.
+• La Rosa Holdings Corp. announced a stock buyback program on April 24, 2025, authorizing the repurchase of up to $500,000 of its common stock from the open market.

 Share Issuance